Tuition and Fee Policy

 Each student must meet with the Financial Aid Office and the Business Office to make arrangements concerning the payment of his/her semester costs in full.
 This meeting must occur before the beginning of each semester.
 While the seminary does not require accounts to be paid in full before the first day of the semester, the seminary must have a clear understanding provided by the student, in writing and signed by the student, as to the method of payment.

 No student will be seated for class at the beginning of the semester without having met with the Financial Aid Office and the Business Office staff, made written arrangements concerning method of payment, and paid at least forty percent of the semester tuition, after any guaranteed financial aid awards and institutional scholarships, grants, and awards are factored in.
 Any student not settling her/his account in full by the eleventh week of class (or July 10th for the summer semester) will be removed from the class by the Business Office.
 Any students removed under such terms are automatically considered withdrawn from all semester courses due to nonpayment and will not be allowed to finish, pass, or receive credit for the semester.
-If a student is removed from class and unable to pay his balance, she/he will not be allowed to re-enter class or complete the semester.
-If this causes the student to miss more than three classes (two in the summer), based upon the institution’s Attendance Policy, the student’s transcripts will display an "F" for those courses.
+If a student is removed from class and unable to pay his balance, she/he will not be allowed to re-enter class or complete the semester, and the student’s transcripts will display an "F" for those courses.
 Settling an account means that all tuition and fees owed the institution have been paid and are in the possession of the institution.

-Payment in full of all tuition, fees, and fines must be made before a student may receive credit for course work, enrolling for an ensuing semester, obtaining a transcript, or graduating.
+Payment in full of all tuition, fees, and fines must be made before a student may receive credit for course work, enroll for an ensuing semester, obtain a transcript, or graduate.
 There is no exception to this requirement.
-All accounts to include, but are not limited to, obligations of tuition, fees, and library charges.
+All accounts include, but are not limited to, obligations of tuition, fees, and library charges.

 Any student who is entitled to receive a credit balance for funds received through Title IV Federal Aid, VA Benefits, or any other scholarship or grant will be notified by email.
 Credit balance are disbursed through direct deposit (checking or savings account and debit cards).
 Direct deposit forms are available on Populi under the files tab.
 Funds not deposited into student's account due to failure to submit direct deposit forms within thirty (30) days will be returned to the fund or funds from which the original payment was received.